Foundations / 01

 Maps and why they matter

 Games are not played on a single map.
-The active pool in CS2 has around seven maps at any given time, each with its own layout, angles, and character.
+The active pool in CS2 holds around seven maps at any given time, each with its own layout, angles, and character.
 Before a series, teams go through a veto where they ban maps until the series maps are decided.

 When a series goes to a third map, that decider is almost always the map both teams disliked least during the veto, not anyone's strongest map.
 Third maps tend to be closer and less predictable than maps one and two.
 Factor that into how confident you are on a series price.